 The vast majority of our pensioners will be able to access our secure member site.
 If you have a general enquiry, such as changing your address or bank details or accessing your payslip/P60, you can do this online.

-If you haven’t already done so you can register at www.pearson-pensions-portal.com/Register using the activation code previously issued to you.
+If you haven’t already done so you can register at www.pearson-pensions-portal.com/Register - This link opens in a new browser window using the activation code previously issued to you.
 If you don’t have this, please email email@example.com, quoting your national insurance number and date of birth (so that we can verify you on our system).

 We will continue to monitor the situation closely and will, if necessary, adapt our business processes as circumstances change.